Galacterzz/LOLA-Qwen3-0.6b/README.md

 # LOLA Implementation: Optimizing Headline Selection with Qwen SLMs

+This Project is done as a part of EE 782 IIT Bombay - Advanced Machine Learning By student
+Anirudha Shinde (22b2181)
+Valerian Minz (24M1074)
+Samart Sirsat (22b3988)

 ## 📜 Overview

 This project implements a framework inspired by the LOLA (LLM-Assisted Online Learning Algorithm) paper.
 The goal is to automate the selection of high-performing news headlines (maximizing Click-Through Rate, or CTR) using Small Language Models (SLMs).